Options considered: 40

 No time to read?
 Just looking for #1 recommendation?

 As usual, this month we aggregated dozens of popular Cookware Sets in the Philippines and ranked them based on versatility, heat distribution, ease of cleaning, non-stick properties.
-According to this October's formal ranking, cookware sets by CAROTE are the most prominent ones, followed by Kaisa Villa and Masflex .
+According to this December's formal ranking, cookware sets by CAROTE are the most prominent ones, followed by Kaisa Villa and Masflex .

 We made a price chart of the top selling Cookware Sets (see below).
 Budget options start at ₱60, going up ₱7743.
 The most popular option is priced at ₱3109, which is on the pricier side.